natenka/pyneng-book-en/docs/source/book/21_textfsm/textfsm_examples.rst

     Start
       ^${Time}.* ${Timezone} ${WeekDay} ${Month} ${MonthDay} ${Year} -> Record

-Because in this case only one line in the output, it is not necessary to write Record action in template.
+Because in this case only one line in the output, it is not necessary to write ``Record`` action in template.
 But it is better to use it in situations where you have to write values and get used to this syntax and not make mistakes when you need to process multiple lines.

 When TextFSM handles output strings it substitutes variable by its values.
 In the end, rule will look like:

 ::

     ^(..:..:..).* (\S+) (\w+) (\w+) (\d+) (\d+)

-When this regular expression applies to *show clock* output, each regular expression group will have a corresponding value:
+When this regex applies to "show clock" output, each regex group will have a corresponding value:

 * 1 group: 15:10:44
 * 2 group: UTC